Normandy D-Day and Mont St. Michel Overnight

 A contemporary view of Omaha beach looking serene and calm.

-Securing the five mile stretch of Omaha was imperative in order to link up the British landings to the east at Gold Beach with the American landing to the west at Utah Beach.
-The Allies were up against the Germany 352nd infantry division, a mix of green troops who had never seen combat, and experienced men who had served on the Eastern Front.
+Securing the five-mile stretch of Omaha was imperative for linking the British landings to the east at Gold Beach with the American landing to the west at Utah Beach.
+The Allies faced the German 352nd Infantry Division, a mix of inexperienced recruits and seasoned veterans from the Eastern Front.

-It took a full day on June 6, with heavy loss of life, to secure just two footholds off the beach along that 5 mile stretch.
+It took the entire day on June 6, with heavy loss of life, to secure just two footholds off the beach along that five-mile stretch.

 5. The Pointe du Hoc